jmce22/WSAA-coursework/project/README.md

 - Run the code for the Flask server by typing 'python rest_server.py' and hitting enter.
 This should set up the server on your machine; however, since the database that I am using in this project was one that I created, possession of my config file is needed to access it.

-- My html file can be opened on your browser by right-clicking on it in the file explorer on VS Code and selecting 'Copy Path'.
+- My HTML file can be opened on your browser by right-clicking on it in the file explorer on VS Code and selecting 'Copy Path'.
 This can then be pasted into the browser.